Castlewellan Peace Maze - A must-visit attraction in Down

 🕐 Last updated: March 25, 2025

-Nestled within the serene landscapes of Castlewellan Forest Park in County Down, the Castlewellan Peace Maze stands as both a marvel of horticultural design and a poignant symbol of Northern Ireland’s journey toward peace.
-Constructed in 2000–2001, this labyrinth of 6,000 meticulously planted yew trees spans 2.7 acres, creating a sprawling network of paths totaling over 3 kilometers.
-Its creation was a collective effort, with nearly 4,000 schoolchildren contributing ideas to its layout and thousands of local community members participating in the planting—a deliberate act of unity to commemorate the 1998 Good Friday Agreement.
-Officially opened in 2001, the maze was funded by the European Union’s Peace and Reconciliation Programme alongside local authorities, underscoring its role as a tangible tribute to cross-community collaboration.
+Located within Castlewellan Forest Park in County Down, the Castlewellan Peace Maze is more than just a garden feature; it's a powerful symbol of Northern Ireland's path towards peace.
+Built between 2000 and 2001, this impressive maze is made from 6,000 yew trees planted across 2.7 acres, with paths winding for over 3 kilometres.
+Its creation involved the whole community: nearly 4,000 schoolchildren shared ideas for the design, and thousands of local people helped plant the trees – a real act of unity marking the 1998 Good Friday Agreement.
+Opened in 2001, the maze was funded by the EU's Peace and Reconciliation Programme and local councils, highlighting its role as a tribute to working together.

 Getting There